Murdoch reporters accessed missing girl's phone messages, court hears

 MISSING SURREY SCHOOLGIRL

-A holidaymaker in Dubai, who socialised with Brooks and her then husband, TV soap actor Ross Kemp, told the court he remembered Brooks being distracted on one occasion by work.
+A holidaymaker in Dubai, who socialized with Brooks and her then husband, TV soap actor Ross Kemp, told the court he remembered Brooks being distracted on one occasion by work.

 "She said it's something do with the missing Surrey schoolgirl and it's important," said William Hennessey, adding the "very nice, pleasant" Brooks had spent a lot of time on the phone when they were together.